 Continue reading Struggling to grow your mailing list?
 It’s your opt-in incentives (or lack thereof) →

 By now you should be well aware that when you’re just starting out, to grow your initial audience and influence, you have to do things that don’t scale.

 There’s no getting around it — unless you can throw wads of money at your problems, and most of us can’t, or have massive connections with several famous influencers, and most of us don’t.
 This means there’s really only one realistic option; you have to go out there and hustle, because — and pay close attention — NO ONE WILL DO IT FOR YOU.

-Continue reading Blog compound growth: Why every win — no matter how big or small — counts in the long run
+Continue reading Compound growth: Why every win — no matter how big or small — counts in the long run →

 The /t/BES community (this blog’s official community) exists for two main reasons: